posmlab/getting-started/index.md

 The shared [posmlab Google Drive folder](https://drive.google.com/open?id=1HxL1mvqemhXWwuLllHtH9DN2VYXCkKgf){:target="_blank"} is a place to store large files/data.

 The ["poslmab/Papers"](https://drive.google.com/open?id=1xL2xKtIF53JZkphJZ3PyK3RLj6TUwCBH){:target="_blank"} folder is currently where we store pdf files of relevant literature.
-Please add any new papers here with the naming convention of the first author last nameplace copies of relevant literature in that folder
+Please add any new papers here with the naming convention below and place copies of relevant literature in that folder.

 Number of authors | Filename Format | Example
 --------------| --------------- | -------